denniesia/beaunity/docs/project_structure/common_app.md

 └── views.py             # Standard Django views (non-API)
 ````

-💻 BaseActivity Model
+💻 ActivityBaseModel

-The BaseActivity model is an *abstract* base class used to define shared attributes and structure for different types
+The ActivityBaseModel model is an *abstract* base class used to define shared attributes and structure for different types
 of activities in the application.
 It includes general fields for content, location, timing, and display preferences.
 Other activity models can inherit from this base to maintain consistency and reduce code duplication across the project.